Sfx-re/vidllux/README.md

 ## ⚡ TL;DR

 Vidllux Engine = 🔒 Proprietary + 🚀 Multiplayer Framework + 🎨 Fully Custom + 💡 Internal Studio Use Only
+**Protected: no entity, including Rockstar, can legally claim or remove the source code.**